By John Tamilio III, Ph.D.

 But even seasoned modern players will have trouble playing a Baroque trombone for the first time.
 “My experience has been that even the best modern trombonists will sound like a fifth grader when they first try to make a sound on a Baroque instrument,” Schmalz quips.
 Though it may look similar to the instruments found in most orchestras today, one must approach the Baroque trombone as if it is a completely different instrument.

-Today, as I sit in the audience and listen to the H+H brass section, I imagine these aficionados starting out the same way—as adolescents pushing the valves of burnished gold trumpets or extending their arms to lob notes from slide trombones.
+Today, as I sit in the audience and listen to the H+H Baroque brass section, I imagine these aficionados starting out the same way—as adolescents pushing the valves of burnished gold trumpets or extending their arms to lob notes from slide trombones.
 (Of course, the slide was also a way to hit the violinists in the back of their heads.)
 As we listen to these artists perform on period instruments today, all these years later, we can all exclaim “Wow!” just as nine-year-old Ronan Mattin did four years ago.

 John Tamilio III, Ph.D. is Assistant Professor of Philosophy at Salem State University, Pastor at the Congregational Church of Canton, and Board Member of the Handel and Haydn Society.
 He holds degrees in Theology, Literature, Philosophy, and English from Boston University, Andover Newton Theological School, Northeastern University, and Salem State University, and conducted post-doctoral research at Harvard University.